josephburkhart/Byrsa-Archive-Static/README.md

 # Byrsa Archive (Static)

 This is a static repository mirroring the restructured dataset from my MA thesis.
+The thesis can be found here: https://dx.doi.org/10.14288/1.0401823.

- The thesis can be found here: https://dx.doi.org/10.14288/1.0401823
+ In addition to the data and metadata files, there are also full sitemaps illustrating the state of the site during Phase 1 and Phase 2.